rubygems/rubygems.github.io/_posts/2012-11-05-the-rubygems-hackfest-at-rubyconf.md

 If you followed the twitter feed for Rubyconf this past week, you probably noticed that this years conference was the host of the first, of hopefully many more, Rubygems.org hackfests.
-The hackfest started at 6:30 PM, after Matz's chat with Evan wrapped up, and went to almost 11:00 PM, when we had scheduled to wrap up around 8:30.
+The hackfest started at 6:30 PM, after Matz's chat with Evan wrapped up, and went until almost 11:00 PM, when we had scheduled to wrap up around 8:30.

 I am personally blown away by the amazing turnout we had, and especially